mccornet/pl-900/07 - PowerAutomate.md

 ## Driving business value

-Power Automate flows are built with triggers and actions.
-Triggers determine what starts the flows, while actions determine what happens. ***Power Automate provides the ability to specify the business logic to determine the necessary conditions; that means these automations do not have to be driven from IT but instead directly from the business.*** The same way that the Sales department builds its manual processes today by emailing spreadsheets between people, they can build their flow to automate the process going forward.
+***Power Automate flows are built with triggers and actions.
+Triggers determine what starts the flows, while actions determine what happens***.

+***Power Automate provides the ability to specify the business logic to determine the necessary conditions; that means these automations do not have to be driven from IT but instead directly from the business.*** The same way that the Sales department builds its manual processes today by emailing spreadsheets between people, they can build their flow to automate the process going forward.

-If you are in IT or otherwise responsible for governance, Power Automate has plenty to offer for you.
-With Power Automate there are many security, governance, and reporting capabilities to provide the necessary oversight.
-You can even write a flow to manage all of the other flows.
+***With Power Automate there are many security, governance, and reporting capabilities to provide the necessary oversight for IT.*** You can even write a flow to manage all of the other flows.
 Also, Power Automate doesn't circumvent security in any way.
 Users cannot build flows to do things they don't already have permission to do today.

 ## Summary